yren18/Dueling_cifar/README.md

 ## 2. Dueling Attack on Deep Neural Networks

-This project implements a dueling-based black-box attack on CIFAR datasets, where the attacker learns through comparative feedback rather than explicit gradients or loss values.
+This project implements a dueling-based black-box attack on the CIFAR-10 dataset, where the attacker learns from pairwise comparison feedback rather than explicit gradients or loss values.
+Given two perturbed images, the system queries the target VGG classifier only to determine which image results in a higher loss, without ever observing the actual loss magnitude.

-The method builds on comparison-oracle optimization, simulating human-like preference judgments (“image A looks more adversarial than image B”) to iteratively craft adversarial examples that fool the target model.
+The method builds on comparison-oracle (dueling) optimization, using these binary “which is worse?” outcomes to guide a zeroth-order search for adversarial perturbations.
+This formulation allows the attacker to iteratively craft adversarial examples that fool the model while keeping perturbations visually imperceptible, all without accessing the target model’s loss function.

 ### Example